delta-io/delta/docs/source/delta-clustering.md

 .. warning:: Tables created with liquid clustering have `Clustering` and `DomainMetadata` table features enabled (both writer features) and use Delta writer version 7 and reader version 1.
 Table protocol versions cannot be downgraded.
 See [_](/versioning.md).

-You can enable liquid clustering on an existing unpartitioned Delta table using the following syntax:
+In <Delta> 3.3 and above you can enable liquid clustering on an existing unpartitioned Delta table using the following syntax:

 ```sql
 ALTER TABLE <table_name>
 CLUSTER BY (<clustering_columns>)
 ```

 .. important:: Default behavior does not apply clustering to previously written data.
 To force reclustering for all records, you must use `OPTIMIZE FULL`.
-See [_](#optimize-full).
+See [_](#recluster-entire-table).

 ## Choose clustering columns